PLEASE FILL OUT THIS FORM TO GET AN INSTANT QUOTE, THANK YOU!

 EVEN A LITTLE WATER CAN CAUSE BIG DAMAGE

 Flood insurance coverage can help you protect your property and your belongings.
-The National Flood Insurance Program (NFIP) determines coverage and premiums, but when you purchase a flood policy from Allstate, you’ll get the support of a knowledgeable agent and service you can count on.
+The National Flood Insurance Program (NFIP) determines coverage and premiums, but when you purchase a flood policy from Binger Financial Services, you’ll get the support of a knowledgeable agent and service you can count on.

 A flood insurance policy can help protect your house, condo, apartment, mobile home or even your business.
 Most flood insurance policies can include three types of coverage: building coverage, contents coverage, and replacement cost coverage.
 Each of these coverage options offers different kinds of protection.

 Flooding can occur anywhere at anytime of the year resulting from many different types of meteorological events, not just hurricanes.

 The best financial protection from floods is with the purchase of a National Flood Insurance Program (NFIP) policy that is available either from the NFIP direct or a Write-Your-Own (WYO) company.
 The consumer can only obtain a flood insurance policy through an insurance agent.